 Start Moving Forward From Your Loss

 Losing a friend can be very difficult, but a therapist who specializes in healing from loss can make the coping process much easier.
 Contact us today to schedule an appointment.
-We look forward to meeting with you and helping you move on from your grief.
+We look forward to meeting with you and helping you move on from your grief and depression.